Idlescape/IdlescapeGuides/CombatGuide.md

 work in order to make effective loadouts.
 Combat is broken into six skills, each with their own experience and how to earn it.
 Constitution: Earned when other Combat experience is earned.
 Attack: Landing hits in Combat.
-Defense: Taking and mitigating damage in Combat.
+Defense: Taking, mitigating and dodging damage in Combat.
 Strength: Dealing damage with Melee related skills.
 Magic: Dealing damage with Magic related skills.
 Ranged: Dealing damage with Ranged related skills.